myplaceonline/posixcube/README.md

                 files are added to the HOST list: /etc/ssh_config, /etc/ssh/ssh_config, ~/.ssh/config, /etc/ssh_known_hosts,
                 /etc/ssh/ssh_known_hosts, ~/.ssh/known_hosts, and /etc/hosts.
+      -c CUBE   Execute a cube.
+Option may be specified multiple times.
+If COMMANDS are also specified, cubes are run first.
       -u USER   SSH user.
 Defaults to ${USER}.
       -v        Show version information.
       -d        Print debugging information.
       -q        Quiet; minimize output.
       -i        If using bash, install programmable tab completion for SSH hosts.
-      COMMANDS  Remote commands to run on each HOST.
+      COMMAND   Remote commands to run on each HOST.
+Option may be specified multiple times.

+    Description:

+      posixcube.sh is used to execute COMMANDs and/or CUBEs on one or more HOSTs.

+      A CUBE is a shell script or directory containing shell scripts.
+The CUBE is rsync'ed to each HOST.
+If CUBE is a shell script, it's executed.
+If CUBE is a directory, a shell script of the same name in that directory is executed.

     Examples: